 The idea to build the tunnel to serve the water needs of Montgomery and Prince George's County was conceptualised in the 1960s.
 The planning and community outreach works were undertaken in 2004 and 2005 respectively.

 Construction of the Bi-County Water Tunnel

 The project work comprised excavating one main production work shaft and two recovery shafts, which are used to connect the pipeline to the existing water mains at either end.

 The tunnel stretches from the main access shaft near Connecticut Avenue to the Stoneybrook / Beach Drive shaft, and from the Connecticut Avenue shaft to the shaft near Tuckerman Lane.

 The final lining uses welded pipes with surface valve chambers that are connected to the existing surface main pipelines.

-The large diameter of the structure poses several challenges to the tunnelling work with regards to the removal of muck and providing ventilation.
+The large diameter of the structure posed a number of challenges to the tunnelling work in removing the muck and providing ventilation.
 Special railroad-style muck cars were designed to solve these problems.

 Construction using Robbins' TBM

 The tunnelling work was completed in two parts.
 The first section was 4,124ft (1.25km) long, while the second was 24,000ft or 4.5 miles long (7.25km).

 The first leg stretches east to the Stoneybrook shaft, where Beach and Stoneybrook Drives meet in Kensington.
 It was completed in November 2011.

 The second leg stretches from the Connecticut Shaft west to the Tuckerman Shaft, where Tuckerman Lane passes under I-270 in Rockville.
-As of October 2012 the second leg was about 78% complete.
+As of October 2012, the second leg was approximately 78% complete.

 Construction was delayed for some time when the TBM broke down due to the unfavourable conditions underground, such as the presence of fractured rocks.

 Key players involved with Maryland's project

 The Washington Suburban Sanitary Commission is the owner of the project, while Jacobs Associates (JA) was responsible for managing the construction process in a joint venture with Louis Berger Water Services.

 Contractors for the project were the Renda, Southland and SAK joint venture, while Brierley Associates provided the technical services.